 "Would you be interested in doing any of your concepts/characters as a 13 x4 inch weekly strip, for the better part of a year to try to build something online with other like minded individuals?"

 This pretty much lays out the preliminary requirements of what's being asked of the creators that have been invited to participate in a bold new online endeavor.
-The name of this endeavor is ScriptGraphics / ADAPT™.
+The name of this endeavor is The ScriptGraphics ADAPT™ Project.

 ScriptGraphics / Allied Digital Artists Partnership Teams™ / The ADAPT™ Project

 "I'm attempting to get something started to re-ignite the fan friendly atmosphere that used to be a part of the fanzine groups I belonged to.
-This time, I want to do it for the web.
+Since 2014 we’ve done it for the web.

 I'm a firm believer that if a creator creates, things will happen.
 To give you an example of that, Doug Freeman was doing a five page story called 'Crimson Knights'.
 He was one and a half pages from completing it but stopped.
 He'd penciled it all but only inked three and a half pages in no particular order and had gaps in the pages he did ink.
 Michael Reed, an artist on Team ScriptGraphics suggested we download the scans and complete it for him.
 We did and sent it to him asking if we could post it online.
 He said sure and within four months we were asked if we would like it to be printed in a publication.
 Doug said hell yes, Michael agreed and I surely didn't mind.